 Once students are admitted, we look at their needs and work out a financial aid package accordingly.

 Finally, remember as well that we give every interviewee the chance to have the last word via a post-interview reflection that’s due within 24 hours after the interview has taken place.
-I don’t know anyone who has come out of an interview totally satisfied.
-There’s always something we wish we had said but forgot to.
-That’s exactly what the reflection is for.

 Q. If you had to put a percentage on it, having made it to the interview stage, how likely is it that an applicant will be admitted?